maboiteaspam/node-newrelic-api/README.md

 Use
 =========

-The test directory contains examples on how to call the API using the Async and Sync modes.
+The test directory contains examples on how to call the API.
 You will need to use:

 * `LICENSE_KEY`: Your license Key provided by your account.
 * `App Name`: Usually the name of the app based on the package.json.

-Some examples of the output of the current version include:

 Contributing
 ==============